Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ### Evidence

-There were **18,642 low-value customers**, generating **27.05% of total revenue**.
+There were **18,642 low-value customers**, generating **27.05% of total company revenue**.

-Only **233 customers** were classified as medium value, and this group generated **7.84% of revenue**.
+Only **233 customers** were classified as medium value, contributing **7.84% of revenue**.

 ### Recommendation

-Identify low-value customers showing signs of growth potential, such as:
+Selected low-value customers showing signs of increasing engagement could be considered for targeted development.

+Potential indicators include:

 - increasing order frequency
 - rising average order value
-- repeated purchases across several categories
+- repeated purchasing
-- recent purchases from commercially important product groups
+- purchases across multiple product categories
-- movement from occasional to regular purchasing

-Target selected customers with relevant cross-selling, upselling and repeat-purchase campaigns.
+- recent growth in total customer revenue

+Relevant cross-selling, upselling and repeat-purchase activity could then be focused on customers showing the strongest development potential.

 ### Expected business benefit

-Moving even a small proportion of low-value customers into the medium-value segment could broaden the revenue base and reduce reliance on the high-value segment.
+Moving even a small proportion of suitable low-value customers into the medium-value segment could broaden the revenue base and reduce reliance on the high-value customer group.

 ---